igsr/gca_1000genomes_website/1000-genomes-browsers.md

 #Genome Browsers

-##Ensembl

-Data from the 1000 Genomes Project can be viewed in Ensembl.
-The current release of Ensembl, which uses GRCh38, can be found on [http://www.ensembl.org](http://www.ensembl.org/Homo_sapiens/Info/Index).

-During the 1000 Genomes project, GRCh37 was used as the reference genome.
-Ensembl maintains a GRCh37 version of their browser on [http://grch37.ensembl.org](http://grch37.ensembl.org/Homo_sapiens/Info/Index).
+##1000 Genomes data in Ensembl

+Following completion of the 1000 Genomes Project, we recommend using Ensembl to view the data, in preference to the early access browsers created during the 1000 Genomes Project.
+Ensembl provides a genome browser where the data can be viewed alongside a wide range of additional data sources, as well as giving access to [tools](http://grch37.ensembl.org/info/docs/tools/index.html) that can be used to work with the 1000 Genomes data and other data sets.

+In Ensembl, the data can be viewed either on the GRCh37 reference assembly (used by the final, phase 3 of the 1000 Genomes Project) or on the current reference genome, GRCh38.

+- **[Ensembl GRCh37](http://grch37.ensembl.org/Homo_sapiens/Info/Index) - view the 1000 Genomes Project data on the reference genome used by the project**
+- **[Ensembl GRCh38](http://www.ensembl.org/Homo_sapiens/Info/Index) - view the 1000 Genomes Project data on the current human reference genome**

-##1000 Genomes Browsers
+##1000 Genomes Project early access browsers

-While the 1000 Genomes Project was active, it maintained a project specific version of the [Ensembl Browser](http://www.ensembl.org), based on GRCh37, to visualise its variants.
-This browser can be found at [{{site.browser_url}}]({{site.browser_url}}).

-###Phase 3
+During the lifetime of the 1000 Genomes Project, data was shared as soon as possible via early access browsers for each of the data production phases of the project.
+This enabled the data to be viewed on the genome prior to variant calls being processed and archived in the variation databases, such as dbSNP.
+Currently, the early access browsers remain available.

-The [main browser]({{site.browser_url}}) currently displays the SNPs and indels from the [Phase 3 Release](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/).
-This runs Ensembl version 80.
+- [1000 Genomes Project phase 3 browser](http://phase3browser.1000genomes.org/index.html) - SNPs and indels from the [phase 3 release](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/).
+This browser runs Ensembl version 80.

-###Phase 1

-The phase 1 browser is still available at [{{site.phase1_browser_url}}/index.html]({{site.phase1_browser_url}}/index.html).
-This runs Ensembl version 73.
+- [1000 Genomes Project phase 1 browser](http://phase1browser.1000genomes.org/index.html) - data from phase 1.
+This browser runs Ensembl version 73.

-###Pilot

-There is also a version of the browser which holds the pilot data from ["A map of human genome variation from population-scale sequencing", Nature 467, 1061-1073](http://www.nature.com/nature/journal/v467/n7319/full/nature09534.html) at [http://pilotbrowser.1000genomes.org](http://pilotbrowser.1000genomes.org/index.html).
-This uses Ensembl version 60 and is based on NCBI36 coordinates.
+- [1000 Genomes Project pilot browser](http://pilotbrowser.1000genomes.org/index.html) - data from the pilot phase.
+This browser uses Ensembl version 60 and is based on reference genome NCBI36.

 ###Tutorials and guides

-You can find instructions for how to use our browser [in .doc format](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/browser/1000genomes_browser_main_project_20110521/The_1000_Genomes_Browser_Tutorial.ensembl_65.doc).
+You can find instructions for how to use the 1000 Genomes Project browsers [in .doc format](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/browser/1000genomes_browser_main_project_20110521/The_1000_Genomes_Browser_Tutorial.ensembl_65.doc).
 There is also a [tutorial](/sites/1000genomes.org/files/documents/1000_genomes_browser_pilot_20110506.doc) for the pilot browser and a [Quickstart Guide](/sites/1000genomes.org/files/documents/1000genomes_browser_quickstart.pdf).

-You can also access the databases which sit behind our browser, for more details about this please look at [the Public MySQL Instance](/node/517) page.
+You can also access the databases which sit behind the browser, for more details about this please look at [the Public MySQL Instance](/node/517) page.

 There are also more tips for Ensembl both on the [main Ensembl site](http://www.ensembl.org/info/website/tutorials/index.html) and their [blog](http://www.ensembl.info/).